sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 See the [Upgrading docs](../../updates/kubernetes.md) for details on what changed in a version and if manual migration steps are necessary.

+### Restarting

+Some updates, such as changing the `externalURL` for an instance, will require restarting the instance using `kubectl`.
+To restart, run `kubectl get pods` and then `kubectl rollout restart deployment/sourcegraph-frontend-0`, replacing `deployment/sourcegraph-frontend-0` with the pod name from the previous command.
+If updating the `externalURL` for the instance, only the frontend pods will need to be restarted.

 ### Cluster-admin privileges

 > Note: Not all organizations have this split in admin privileges.
 If your organization does not then you don't need to